TASHA- Founding Executive Director firstname.lastname@example.org

-Today, Tasha finds great personal value in being a part of a movement which empowers young people to conquer through their hardships while learning to use their voice for the greater good.
-She believes that the “underdogs” have the most potential when they realize their inner power, strength, and purpose.
+Today, Tasha finds great personal value in being a part of a movement which empowers young people and rural communities to conquer through their hardships and attain the quality-of-life they deserve.
+She believes the “underdogs” have the most potential when they realize their inner power, strength, and purpose.

 Britt Weidman is currently the Program Manager for Youth Rising.
 She started as the Youth Coordinator in November 2015 and has enjoyed developing and creating relationships with the teens who are part of Youth Rising and the community members and volunteers who have generously donated time and resources to making the Drop-In Center a better place for teens.

 Britt was born in Missouri and moved to Klamath Falls at an early age.
 Following graduation from Klamath Union High School, Britt attended the University of Oregon and later transferred to Oregon Institute of Technology where she received a bachelor of science degree in Applied Psychology.
 Britt is very passionate about serving Klamath County and making it a great place to live.
 When she is not managing the Teen Center, Britt continues to work as a server at a locally-owned restaurant.
 Britt has worked at KB Brewing (The Creamery) for over 8 years and has developed strong relationships with her patrons and fellow servers.
 Britt is extremely invested in making Klamath better for teens and is so appreciative that she has a job where she can make a real difference.

 In her free time, Britt loves spending time with her beloved canines (too many to mention by name) and her pet rat.”